MicrosoftDocs/SupportArticles-docs/Office/Client/installation/use-sara-to-collect-install-info.md

 - Office 2010
 ---

-# Use Microsoft Support and Recovery Assistant to collect data about Microsoft 365 Apps installations
+# Use SaRA to collect data about Microsoft 365 Apps installations

 ## Overview